Yucheng-Zhang/HPC-HW/hw2/README.md

 - Parallelize your matrix-matrix multiplication code using OpenMP.
   - I parallelize the code on the for loop over blocks in C.
   - One thing to notice is how the cache is shared by all the threads.
 The optimal `BLOCK_SIZE` may be different when we use different number of threads.
-For example, when I use OpenMP with more than one thread, `BLOCK_SIZE = 32` works better than `BLOCK_SIZE = 64` in the serial case.
+For example, when I use OpenMP with more than one thread, `BLOCK_SIZE = 32` works better than `BLOCK_SIZE = 64`, which is optimal in the serial case.

 - What percentage of the peak FLOP-rate do you achieve with your code?
   - I can achieve up to `22.6 %` of the peak FLOP-rate.